vialaurea/documentation/content/via_laurea_modules/payroll/reports/salary_certificate.rst

 To create a salary certificate, select Payroll module >> Reports >> Salary certificate.

 .. image:: salary_certificate/img01.jpg
-   :alt: Creating the salary certificate
+   :alt: Where to print the salary certificate

 In the opened tab, select the employee and the date range from... to for which the certificate is required.
 One certificate can be printed per employee.